About the Research

 Research - Celtic Fly Casts

-However, time spent on Welsh rivers, together with research into early angling literature, revealed a more complex story.
-Historical references show that several D-loop methods — including Welsh, Scottish Underhand, and Metropolitan techniques — were already established by the mid-nineteenth century.
+Time spent on Welsh rivers, together with research into early angling literature, revealed a more complex story.
+Historical references show that several D-loop methods — including Welsh Throw, the Scottish Underhand, and Metropolitan Straight cast techniques — were already established by the mid-nineteenth century.
 The term Spey Cast appears later, reflecting the recognition of a regional style rather than the beginning of the method itself.

 Field Experience and Demonstration